danfuzz/bayou/README.md

   plumbing.

 * The server side _only_ exists to serve the assets.
-As of this writing there is no client-server communication.
+As of this writing there is a demo of using a websocket to communicate between client and server, but it is not used for any real purpose.
 (This may change in the future.)

 ### Build and Run

-Quillex uses Node on the server side, and it uses Npm for module management.
-Install these if you haven't already done so.
-As of this writing, the bulk of development and testing have been done using Node version 6 and Npm version 3.
+Quillex uses [Node](https://nodejs.org) on the server side, and it uses [npm](https://npmjs,com) for module management.
+Install both of these if you haven't already done so.
+As of this writing, the bulk of development and testing have been done using `node` version 6 and `npm` version 3.

+To build and run, say:

 ```
+$ cd quillex
 $ npm start
 ```